Categories Oral Health

 Leafy greens: Spinach and kale are rich in calcium and folic acid.

-Celery: Acts as a natural toothbrush and is rich in vitamins A and C.
+Celery: Acts as a natural toothbrush, moreover, is rich in vitamins A and C.

 Berries: Strawberries and blueberries are lower in sugar and high in antioxidants.